mehulagg/gitlab/doc/user/project/members/index.md

 1. Optional.
 Choose an expiration date.
 On that date, the user can no longer access the project.
 1. Select **Invite**.

-When the project was created, if it was created in a personal [namespace](../../group/index.md#namespaces), the users in the group do not appear on the **Members** tab.
-If the project was created in a group namespace, the users in the group are displayed on the **Members** tab.
+The members of the group are not displayed on the **Members** tab.
+The **Members** tab shows:

+- Members who are directly assigned to the project.
+- If the project was created in a group [namespace](../../group/index.md#namespaces), members of that group.

 ## Import users from another project